Lasting Powers of Attorney

 There are two types of Lasting Power of Attorney (“LPA”).
 It is possible to make either one or both types – it is your choice.

-The court registration fee is set by the court.
+There is also a court registration fee that is set by the court.
 If you have a low income or are in receipt of certain benefits the court may agree to waive the fee entirely or reduce it.